Andrea2280/Immune-Dynamics-During-Ad5-nCoV-Immunization-/README.md

 ## Introduction
 According to the *Regulation of the People's Republic of China on the Administration of Human Genetic Resources*, the external provision of human genetic resources shall be vetted.
 We will update the accession number of public database as soon as we finish the ethical review and declaration.
+*Currently, the data are available from the authors upon reasonable request.*
+Qiqi Cao: cqq2280@163.com
+Wen Wen: wenwen_smmu@163.com

 ## Sequencing Data